California sober is a term that suggests a person has become sober from all substance use except marijuana.

-Firstly, California sober means different things to different people, with other drugs included at times, however, the Urban Dictionary definition of Cali sober is to abstain from the use of all drugs, including alcohol while using only marijuana in moderation.
+However, California sober means different things to different people, with other drugs included at times, however, the Urban Dictionary definition of Cali sober is to abstain from the use of all drugs, including alcohol while using only marijuana in moderation.

 The term California sober was first coined by author Michelle Lhooq in this essay for Vice magazine.
 The author details how they abstained from all drugs except marijuana and psychedelics – some definitions of Cali sober also allow for the moderate use of hallucinogens and psychedelics.

-Regardless of the specifics, Cali sober promotes abstaining from some addictive substances, replacing them with theoretically less harmful alternatives.
+Regardless of the specifics, the California sober approach promotes abstaining from some addictive substances, replacing them with theoretically less harmful alternatives.

 When Demi Lovato brought the term California sober into the public realm, this prompted a backlash from some people within the recovery community when the singer/actress first employed the term California sober while outlining her battle with addiction.

 Ultimately, everyone has a unique experience of addiction.
-Since there is no one-size-fits-all treatment for addiction anyway, the issue worth exploring is whether Cali sober is a suitable route to healthy and sober living – especially if you adhere to the hardline definition and eschew everything except marijuana.
+Since there is no one-size-fits-all treatment for addiction anyway, the issue worth exploring is whether Cali sober is a suitable route to healthy and sober living – especially if you adhere to the hardline definition of complete abstinence and eschew everything except marijuana.

 Is Going Cali Sober Recommended for Everyone?

 Proponents of a Cali sober lifestyle appreciate the more fluid approach to sobriety, allowing them to enjoy a more moderate and healthier relationship with substances.